 These settings allow the administrator to set the TLS security levels for the following applications: SIP communications, IP Sets, IP trunks, Trusted Applications, System Data Synchronization, MiTAI, and Data Services.

-Each application may be independently set to High, Low or Legacy; the default settings for all applications is High, which enables TLS 1.2.
+Each application may be independently set to High, Low or Legacy; the default settings for all applications is High, which enables both TLS 1.2 and TLS 1.3.